bilalashc/BluBirdSong/blubirdsong/README.md

 # BluBirdSong

-This is a prototype RESTful backend webservice for a new social media platform, BluBirdSong.
+BluBirdSong is a prototype RESTful backend webservice for a new social media platform, BluBirdSong.
 It accepts requests over HTTP to perform CRUD operations on post and replies.

 ## Table of Contents
 1. Technologies